 Today, quoits is played all over the world, including England, Great Britain, the United States, Greece, and hundreds of other countries.

 Quoits, like most other games, has its own terminology.
 Below are some of the terms we've used when playing quoits in the backyard.

 We understand that you expect the absolute best service when giving someone your business.
 We work hard to deliver the highest quality products and ship them fast.
 Your business means a lot to us and we want you to come back often.

 Fast & Free Shipping

 All of our products ship either USPS First Class or Priority Mail (unless otherwise noted on the product's detail page).
 In addition, we process all orders within 2 business days and typically within 1 business day.
 Our shipping truly is free AND fast.

-Our online store utilizes the power of two well-known and respected payment processors, PayPal and Google Wallet.
-PayPal and Google Wallet continue to lead the industry in regards to processing online payments in a safe and secure manner.
+Our online store utilizes the power of the most well-known and respected payment processor, PayPal.
+PayPal continues to lead the industry in regards to processing online payments in a safe and secure manner.
 Buy with confidence knowing your information is safe.